SalomePlatform/adao/doc/en/using.rst

 shown in the "*YACS Container Log*".

-The execution can also be done using a shell script, as described in the section :ref:`section_advanced`.
+The execution can also be done using a Shell script, as described in the section :ref:`section_advanced`.

 .. [#] For more information on EFICAS, see the *EFICAS module* and its integrated help available from the main menu *Help* of the SALOME platform.